 The rising costs of a college education aren’t slowing down and students across the country are looking for scholarships to ease their monetary concerns.
 Fortunately, plenty of them are available.
 Even students without straight-A report cards can find college funding.
 Just residing or attending college in Tennessee can make students eligible for scholarships and grants.
 By using a student’s location as a search criterion, Scholarships.com can help students find awards reserved for those living in a particular state.
 Check out the Tennessee scholarships below for a sample of opportunities that may be found at our site.
 For additional information about state scholarships and awards that may be found using different search criteria, you may conduct a free college scholarship search at Scholarships.com.

 The Bird Dog Foundation, Inc. has established a Scholarship Fund to promote interest in wildlife conservation and related subjects.
 An annual College Scholarship Essay Contest sponsored by the Bird Dog Foundation, Inc. has been in effect for several years now.
 Applicants must be a high school senior preparing to enter freshman year of college or university.
-Students from Tennessee, Mississippi or [...]
+Students attending school within a 75 [...]
 More

 The National Association of Junior Auxiliaries, Inc. (NAJA) was established in 1941 with the purpose of uniting members "to render charitable services which are beneficial to the general public, with particular emphasis on children, and to cooperate with other organizations performing similar services."
 Today, the growing Association continues the focus of meeting the needs of children and youth [...]
 More

 The NIADA Foundation proudly sponsors four young men or women each year who have displayed outstanding abilities in education.
 These students will each receive a $3,500 scholarship to the college or university of their choice.
 The participating regions are found at the scholarship provider's website.
 An essay will also be required as part of the application.
 For more information or to apply, [...]
 More